levent/eleventy.leventali.com/src/index.md

 I get talented people together and get out of their way.

-I'm a technology leader with almost two decades experience delivering internet products and building highly, engaged, cross-functional teams.
+I'm a technology leader with almost two decades experience delivering internet products and building highly engaged cross-functional teams.

 At Intercom a few of the areas where I've had impact: